dlebansais/PgSurveyor-Disclosed/README.md

 + `MapPointThickness`: the default is 10, but you can change it to the size of points of your choice inside the map window.
 + `InventoryBorderThickness`: the default is 10, but you can change it to the thickness of the border of your choice around the inventory window.
 + `InventoryMapBorderThickness`: the default is 5, but you can change it to the thickness of the border of your choice around survey maps in the inventory window.
++ `CanFlyOverWalls`: set to `yes` or `no` to take walls into account when calculating the shortest path.
+If set to `no` (the default), the algorithm will try to get around walls.
+This applies mostly to Serbule Keep.

 A `settings.txt` file with default values would look like this: